androb/deliverables/interviewplaybook/examples/medical-assistant/playbook.md

 ## Practical Assignment

-For the Medical Assistant II position, the practical assignment will involve a hands-on simulation exercise to evaluate the candidate’s clinical skills, technical aptitude, and ability to communicate effectively within a healthcare setting.

-The assignment objectives are to assess the candidate’s:
-- Proficiency in clinical procedures under simulated conditions.
+The practical assignment for the Medical Assistant II candidate at Pacific Wellness Group will involve simulating a typical clinical task.
+This could be a mock patient consultation where the candidate is required to take a patient history, explain a common procedure, prepare the room, and demonstrate how they would document the visit in the EMR system.

+Objectives:
-- Application of medical knowledge to a practical scenario.
+- Assess the candidate's ability to apply their clinical skills in a practical setting.
+- Evaluate the candidate's proficiency with EMR and documentation.
+- Observe the candidate's communication skills and bedside manner with patients.

+Evaluation Criteria:
-- Usage of electronic medical records and other technology in patient management.
+- Accuracy in obtaining patient information.
-- Performance of Basic Life Support procedures with a mannequin.

-During the simulation, the interviewer will evaluate the candidate's approach to patient care, adherence to safety protocols, and ability to handle unexpected challenges.
-This will provide an insight into their practical skills and how they translate medical knowledge into action.

-The interviewer should assess the candidate's ability to stay composed, communicate clearly, and prioritize tasks efficiently.
-Feedback should focus on the candidate's technical execution, problem-solving skills, and potential areas for development.
+- Clarity and empathy in communication with the "patient."
+- Effectiveness in preparing for and explaining the procedure.
+- Proficiency in documenting the consultation in the EMR.

+Interviewers should assess the candidate's approach, noting their organization, attention to detail, and ability to provide comprehensive patient care.
+Candidates should also be evaluated on their comfort and familiarity with using EMR systems, as well as their ability to maintain professional and supportive patient interactions.

 ##### Notes